DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 1. You are on the Broad Non-split VPN.
 See earlier [instructions](#-getting-started).
 (Note: This is not needed for most operations)
 2. Docker is running.
 3. Postgres database is started.
-4. Logged in with vault (see above instructions for more details:
-    ```
-    vault login -method=github token=$(cat ~/.gh_token)
-    ```
-5. Authed as your broadinstitute.org account
+4. Authed as your broadinstitute.org account
-6. Environment variables are set.
+5. Environment variables are set.
 See list of environment variables [above](#12-repository-setup).
-7. Ensure `./scripts/render_configs.sh` has been run and sourced to the command line
+6. Ensure `./scripts/render_configs.sh` has been run and sourced to the command line
-8. **Set Java Version in Intellij**: You may need to manually set the java version in Intellij for the jade-data-repo project.
+7. **Set Java Version in Intellij**: You may need to manually set the java version in Intellij for the jade-data-repo project.
   * File -> Project Structure -> Project -> SDKs -> add SDK -> Download JDK -> Version: 17, Vendor - AdoptOpenJDK 17 ( I used Termurin)
      ![image](https://github.com/DataBiosphere/jade-data-repo/assets/13254229/a1e7fe17-92ba-4e17-bf3b-523afe61e099)